cakephp/docs/en/core-libraries/caching.rst

   distributed across many servers, and provides atomic operations.

 Regardless of the CacheEngine you choose to use, your application interacts with :php:class:`Cache` in a consistent manner.
-This means you can easily swap cacheengines as your application grows.
+This means you can easily swap cache engines as your application grows.
 In addition to the :php:class:`Cache` class, the :doc:`/core-libraries/helpers/cache` allows for full page caching, which can greatly improve performance as well.